betmma/my_balatro_mods/README.md

 - Vanish Magic (Magic Trick + Blank): You can make playing cards in the shop vanish and earn $3 for each.
 - Darkness (Glow Up + Antimatter): Negative cards appear 4X more often.
 - Double Planet (Planet Merchant + B1G50): Create a random Planet card when buying a Planet card.
 - Trash Picker (Grabber + Wasteful): +1 hand and +1 discard per round.
 You can spend 1 hand to discard if you have no discards.
-Each discard gives $1 after rounds.
+Each discard gives the same money as each hand after rounds.
 - Money Target (Seed Money + Target): Earn double interest at end of round if your money is multiples of 5.
 - Art Gallery (Hieroglyph + Abstract Art): +1 Ante to win.
 When Boss Blind is defeated, randomly get one of the following: +1 hand, +1 discard or -1 Ante.
 - B1Ginf (Collector + B1G1): B1G1: When you redeem a Voucher, always redeem all higher tier Vouchers and pay their prices.